Worship opportunities for you:

-On Sunday mornings, our friends and members come dressed in everything from a suit and tie to shorts and t-shirts or jeans.
+On Sunday mornings, our friends and members come dressed in everything from business casual to shorts and t-shirts or jeans.
 Please feel free to dress as you choose.

 What do you offer for children?

 We love having children as part of our church community.
-We have nursery care at the 9 a.m. service for infants through 3 year-olds.
+We have nursery care at the 9 a.m. service for infants through 3-year-olds.
 After the Children’s Message at both services, children are invited to go for learning times focused on their spiritual needs.
 During worship, children are invited to sing and engage in a children’s message.
-We welcome those who would like to lead a part of worship or sing or play specials to do so.
+We welcome children to share their talents in worship and service!

 In addition, our Region holds summer camps at Tall Oaks Conference Center near Bonner Springs, KS for children and youth of all ages.

 This can really vary depending on weather and activities of our members.
 The 9:00 a.m. service has 30-40 people and the 10:30 a.m. service 50-60 people depending on the week.
 Our Chapel seats 120 people so we are drawn together to worship.